-An additional risk assessment should be carried out considering the additional risks and impacts associated with COVID-19 as they relate to medicines administration.
+An additional risk assessment should be carried out considering the risks and impacts associated with the particular infectious diseases responsible for the outbreak and as they relate to medicines administration.
 In carrying out this risk assessment, the following principles apply.

-- 1. As much as is possible, medicines administration in school should be minimised.
-Wherever a child's needs can be as or more safely met by administering medicines at home, this option should be used. - 2.
+- 1. Administration of medicines in a school setting should be minimised as much as possible.
+Wherever a child's needs can be as safely met, or more safely met by administering medicines at home, then this option should be used. - 2.
 Where administering medicines in school is necessary, the following should be considered to minimise contact between the member of staff and the pupil while ensuring safe medicines administration: - a.
 If possible, administer medicines under continuous supervision while maintaining social distancing i.e. 2m between individuals.
 An example of this would be placing the dose of dry medicine in a medicine cup on a table to be picked up and taken by the child under staff observation - b.
 If direct contact is required to safely administer the medicine, staff should wear disposable apron, disposable gloves and fluid-resistant surgical face mask.
 Eye protection should be worn if there is a risk of spitting or splashing. - 3.
-Hand hygiene precautions should be followed throughout. - 4.
-Staff who are likely to need to wear PPE (apron, gloves, masks, eye protection) to administer medicines should access training on safe putting on, removal and disposal of PPE.
-Video and poster resources are available from the Halton Borough Council Health and Safety team.
+Robust hand hygiene / sanitisation protocols should be implemented and adhered to throughout. - 4.
+Staff who are likely to need to wear PPE (apron, gloves, masks, eye protection) to administer medicines should access training on safe putting on and removal (doffing and donning) and disposal of PPE.